EduardMalkhasyan/Unity-HFSM-Architecture-Example/README.md

 ## For You
 Feel free to use any plugin you find in the self-made section of Plugins.
 Also, take a look at the `Scripts -> Project Tools` and `Scripts -> Extension Methods` sections — there you can find a lot of useful stuff for you.

-## License
-This project is licensed under the MIT License.

----
-Battle tested and ready to use.
-Happy coding!